Dream On: 5 Ways To Make Your Dream A Reality

 Planning – Plan where you want to be by the end of the year.
-Say you want to have a book written by the end of the year.
-Instead of creating an impossible goal (like writing the thing in just one sitting), take that large task and break it into smaller, more attainable ones.
+Say you want to have a book written by the year’s end.
+Instead of creating an impossible goal (like writing the thing in one sitting), take that large task and break it into smaller, attainable ones.
 Plan to write a chapter at a time.
-Set meetings once a month to get together with someone in order to read and review what you have so far.
+Set meetings once a month with someone who is willing to read and review what you have so far.
 Set little goals to check off on the way to reaching the big one.
 It will help you feel like you are accomplishing something and will motivate you to keep going.

 Movement – You have to keep moving to reach your goals.
-You don’t have to run, but it requires at least walking to finish a race.
 Just like in a race, you have to will yourself to keep going to reach that finish line.
+Even if you’ve lost your energy to run you must keep walking to get to the finish line.
 Now that you’ve set your small goals, don’t get lazy about checking them off.
-You don’t want to get stuck on that one thing when you have a large dream at stake!
+You don’t want to get stuck on one task when you have a large dream at stake!
 Remind yourself these goals are small and easily attainable.
 Don’t put anything off.
-Set attainable deadlines that can be achieved each week.
+Set realistic deadlines that can be achieved each week.

 Patience – Frustration is the biggest hurdle that stops most people from achieving their goals and realizing their dreams.
 You have to remind yourself constantly that things don’t happen overnight.
-You have to have patience.
-It’s easier said than done, but remember that good things come with time.
+While having patience is easier said than done, you must remember that good things come with time.
 If you ever get frustrated, stop what you’re doing, take a few breaths, and then look at what you’ve accomplished so far.
-Hopefully, you’ve knocked off a couple of your smaller goals along the way and those accomplishments can serve as reminders that, yes, you’re actually getting somewhere.
+Hopefully, you’ve knocked off a couple of your smaller goals and those accomplishments can serve as reminders that, yes, you’re actually getting somewhere.
 Remember: you’re always further along than you were when you started.
-Sometimes we need to look back before we can move forward again.
+Sometimes we need to look back before we can continue moving forward.

-Flexibility – Remember that not all things are going to happen according to plan.
-You’ll need to understand that your life isn’t exactly like everyone else’s and you can’t follow their path.
-Things happen—and in those moments, it helps to be flexible.
+Flexibility – Remember that not everything is going to happen according to plan.
+Your life is unique and you can’t base your life off someone else’s path.
+Unexpected things happen in life—and in those moments, it helps to be flexible.
 If you hit a snag along the way, take a look at your next steps and rearrange them to get around the roadblock.
 This is different from giving up when frustrated.
-Patience and time won’t just fix a problem, you also need to adjust.
-Maybe you need to adjust your timeline or maybe you need to go about things a different way.
-Flexibility is key and not a cheat.
+Patience and time alone won’t fix a problem, you must actively adjust your plans to accommodate your circumstances.
+This may include moving around a few steps or it may include changing your entire timeline.
+Either way don’t get discouraged!
 Recognizing when changes need to be made and implementing those changes is a huge help in nearing your goals.

 Walt Disney once said, “All our dreams can come true if we have the courage to pursue them.”
-This is true, but now you also have planning, movement, patience, flexibility, and persistence as part of your goal-achieving arsenal.
-That means you’re unstoppable!
+This is true, but now in addition to courage you have planning, movement, patience, flexibility, and persistence to help you through.